If I am age 50 or older, can I make a catch-up contribution to my IRA?

 See IRS Form 5329 for more information on how to report an exception to the 10% IRS early distribution penalty.

 Required minimum distributions are the minimum amounts you must take from your Traditional IRA, SEP IRA, SIMPLE IRA and retirement plan accounts each year.
-Generally, the required beginning date is April 1st of the year following the calendar year you turn 73 and all other RMDs after your required beginning date must be taken by the end of the calendar year.
-Effective 2023, the Required minimum distribution age changed from 72 to 73 and is planned to increase to age 75 by 2033.
+Generally, the required beginning date is April 1st of the year following the calendar year you turn 73 and all other RMDs after your required beginning date must be taken by the end of each calendar year.

 Your RMDs are typically taxed as ordinary income in the years you receive them.
 Unless you specify otherwise on your election form, 10% of your distribution will automatically be withheld as prepayment of federal income tax.
 (State withholding may also apply, depending on the product(s) owned and the state where you live.)
-Under the SECURE ACT 2.0, effective 2023, the penalty for failure to meet your RMD is 25% of the amount not taken for that year, with the penalty further reduced to 10% if fixed during the Correction Window, which begins on the date the tax is imposed, and ends at the earliest of: When the Notice of Deficiency is mailed to the taxpayer; When the tax is assessed by the IRS; Or the last day of the second tax year after the tax is imposed.
+The penalty for failure to meet your RMD is 25% of the amount not taken for that year, with the penalty reduced to 10% if fixed during the Correction Window, which begins on the date the tax is imposed, and ends at the earliest of: When the Notice of Deficiency is mailed to the taxpayer; When the tax is assessed by the IRS; Or the last day of the second tax year after the tax is imposed.

 As a beneficiary of an IRA, how are my distributions taxed?

 Traditional IRA distributions are taxable to the beneficiary as ordinary income for the year of the distribution.
-This distribution qualifies as an exemption to the 10% IRS early distribution penalty, regardless of the age of the beneficiary or deceased owner.
-Under the SECURE Act 2.0, effective 2023, the penalty for failure to meet your RMD is 25% of the amount not taken for that year, with the penalty further reduced to 10% if fixed during the Correction Window, which begins on the date the tax is imposed, and ends at the earliest of: When the Notice of Deficiency is mailed to the taxpayer; When the tax is assessed by the IRS; Or the last day of the second tax year after the tax is imposed.
+Inherited IRA distributions are exempt from the 10% IRS early distribution penalty, regardless of the age of the beneficiary or deceased owner.
+The penalty for failure to meet your RMD is 25% of the amount not taken for that year, with the penalty reduced to 10% if fixed during the Correction Window, which begins on the date the tax is imposed, and ends at the earliest of: When the Notice of Deficiency is mailed to the taxpayer; When the tax is assessed by the IRS; Or the last day of the second tax year after the tax is imposed.
 See IRS Publication 590-B—Individual Retirement Arrangements (IRAs) for more information.

 How is my Roth IRA distribution taxed?